XF4U-3B Corsair CHANCE VOUGHT’S

-XF4U-3B BuNo 49664 shows an aircraft that looks similar to a standard F4U-1 with the exception
+XF4U-3B BuNo 49664 shows an aircraft that looks like a typical F4U-1 except for

-of the four-blade propeller.
-While the speeds of the non-turbosupercharged Corsairs decreased at altitude, the Birmann turbosupercharger-equipped XF4U-3 attained speeds of 480-mph at 40,000-feet.
-(Vought)
+the four-bladed propeller.
+While the speeds of the non-supercharged Corsairs decreased with altitude, the Birmann turbocharged XF4U-3 achieved speeds of 480 mph at 40,000 feet.
+(Vote)A project I’ve been wanting to build for a while.

-In terms of construction, I took the Tamiya kit and installed a propeller from Tamiya’s P-47.
+For the build, I got the Tamiya kit and installed a propeller from a Tamiya P-47.

 Pratt & Whitney R-2800 (late) Double Wasp propeller 1:48